eriosgamer/NPM-Stream-Maker/README.md

 ### Main Menu
 The application runs through an interactive menu that offers the following options:

-1. **Show existing streams** - View all active streams in NPM
+1. **Show existing streams** - View all active streams in NPM *(requires NPM)*
-2. **Add streams manually** - Manual creation of new streams
+2. **Add streams manually** - Manual creation of new streams *(requires NPM)*
 3. **Edit WebSocket URIs** - Configuration of WebSocket connections
-4. **Clean all streams** - Mass deletion of configurations
+4. **Clear all streams** - Mass deletion of configurations *(requires NPM)*
-5. **Start WebSocket Server** - Launch server for remote communication
+5. **Start WebSocket Server** - Launch server for remote communication *(requires NPM)*
-6. **Start WebSocket Client** - Connect as client for automatic port sending
+6. **Start WebSocket Client** - Connect as client for automatic port sending *(requires WebSocket URIs)*
-7. **Run Port Scanner** - Detection of active ports on the system
-8. **WebSocket Diagnostics** - Testing and diagnostic tools
-9. **Conflict resolution summary** - View resolved port conflicts
-10. **Remote Control Menu** - Advanced remote management
+7. **Remote Control Menu** - Advanced remote management *(requires WebSocket URIs)*
+0. **Exit** - Close the application

+**Note**: Options requiring NPM will be disabled if Nginx Proxy Manager is not running.
+Options requiring WebSocket URIs will be disabled if no WebSocket URIs are configured.

 ### Typical Workflow

-1. **Initial setup**: Run the application and configure WebSocket URIs
+1. **Initial setup**: Run the application and configure WebSocket URIs if the application is run for the first time and is a client instance.
-2. **Port detection**: Use the scanner to detect active services
+2. **If used as Server**: Start the WebSocket server to listen for client connections
-3. **WebSocket server**: Start the server to receive information from clients
+3. **If used as Client**: Start the WebSocket client to send port information
-4. **Automatic clients**: Clients automatically send their detected ports
-5. **Automatic resolution**: System resolves conflicts and creates streams automatically
+4. **Port detection**: Client detects local ports that are common in gaming and sends them to the server
+5. **Automatic resolution**: Server resolves conflicts and creates streams automatically on the host NPM instance 5.1.
+If there is multiple NPM instance servers, the local server without wireguard will be used to manage conflicts and send the resolved ports to the remote servers via websocket using the connected clients as a bridge.
-6. **Remote management**: Use remote control to manage multiple instances
+6. **Remote management**: Use remote control to manage multiple instances [Work In Progress]

 ## Project Structure